-I am part of a growing group of millennials looking for a way out of the rat race.
+I am part of a growing movement of people looking for a way out of the rat race.
 The movement is called FIRE: Financial Independence, Retire Early.
 The blogosphere is growing with people embracing the movement, and I at first felt like I had little to add to this space.
-After all, Gwen of fiery millennials is another 20-something writing about her pursuit of FIRE, and there’s FIREcracker and Wanderer over on millennial revolution that are living the dream of global arbitrage after retiring at 31.
+After all, Gwen of fiery millennials is another 20-something writing about her pursuit of FIRE, and there is also FIREcracker and Wanderer over on Millennial Revolution who are living the dream of global arbitrage after retiring at 31.

 Luckily, personal finance is personal.
 We each have our own unique experience with money, and I’m hoping to track my progress to FI through this blog, and share my journey along the way.
 Because it’s more than just the money.

 It’s living a richer life with less

 People may think someone is a slave to money because they limit their expensive purchases, but that’s not true.
 Money can buy you freedom.
 That’s what Financial Independence is all about.
 Build the life you want to live, and save for it.

 I hear from a lot of my friends, “But I’m living my best life right now, while I’m in my prime.”
 This is a fair statement– but I challenge them to examine the assumptions they are making.
 For one thing, life doesn’t end at thirty, or forty, or fifty, or sixty, or onwards for that matter.
 For another, you can still build your best life without spending loads of money.
 In fact, the challenge in financial independence is to build such a content life and maintainable lifestyle that if you won the lottery, your life would not change at all.